dreamblader/dominion-simulator/PATCH-NOTES.md

     - Added Dice (D8)

 - MISC:
-  - Added CREDITS.md to inform all SVG icons credits used in this project
+  - Added CREDITS.md to inform almost SVG icons credits used in this project (need to add some card icons)

 Changed: